 Matt Teare has spent the last 13 years as the Director of Real Estate Development for John Wasileski and Sea Coast Management – the developer and operator of 3 senior living communities in Maine.
 These three communities – OceanView at Falmouth, the Highlands of Topsham and Highland Green – are large, master-planned communities that incorporate many of the essential elements of smart growth.
 The physical size of the communities – and the fact that they must be warm, inviting, caring communities at their core – necessitates a lengthy, collaborative development process with all of the various public and private stakeholders.
 This painstaking process has resulted in several successful developments and numerous long-term partnerships and collaborations.
 One of Matt’s current projects is the redevelopment of the former Falmouth Elementary School site (20 acres and 3 school buildings) located in the center of Falmouth.
 Matt lives in Yarmouth with his wife Tracy and their daughters Ellie, Caitlin and Natalie.

-Anna Marie Thron also serves on the boards of Maine Coast Heritage Trust, Portland Stage, and Maine Public Broadcasting.
+Anna Marie Thron, Secretary, also serves on the boards of Maine Coast Heritage Trust, Portland Stage, and Maine Public Broadcasting.
 She is a former trustee of several nonprofit boards including The Maine Chapter of The Nature Conservancy, Natural Resources Council of Maine, Maine Community Foundation, and Friends of Casco Bay.
 Now retired, she was a founder, co-owner, and vice-president of a computer software company in Cambridge, Massachusetts.
 She and her husband John live in Portland and Boothbay.